rikudoukarthik/covid-ebirding/README.md

 Once the full analysis has been successfully run (and outputs generated and stored), the final manuscript can also be reproduced (and validated), since it is an `.Rmd` file and most summaries and results in it (textual or graphical) are obtained directly from the data and analysis outputs.

 The full manuscript is divided into the main manuscript (`11_manuscript.Rmd`) and the supplementary material (`12_manuscript_supp.Rmd`). `index.Rmd` uses [bookdown](https://bookdown.org/) (see `_bookdown.yml`) to combine the two and produce the final document (`_book/_main.docx`).
-This building of the book is executed by `r bookdown::render_book()`.
-This step **requires a template `.docx` file**, containing all necessary formatting rules and styles, to be present in the repository (in this case, named `rmd_word_template_journ_guide.docx`, which needs to be created separately).
+This building of the book is executed by `bookdown::render_book()`.
+This step **requires a template `.docx` file**, containing all necessary formatting rules and styles, to be present in the repository---in this case, named `rmd_word_template_journ_guide.docx`, which needs to be created separately.
 The bibliography for this study (`covid-ebirding.json`) and citation style language (CSL) for the journal of interest (`ibis.csl`) are also necessary.

-A separate title page containing author affiliations, acknowledgements, etc. can be knitted directly from `13_titlepage.Rmd`, without having to build the book.
+A separate title page containing author affiliations, acknowledgements, etc. can be knitted directly from `13_titlepage.Rmd`, without having to build a book.

-#### Non-reproducible aspects

-Some aspects or elements of the final manuscript are non-reproducible.
+Some aspects or elements of the final manuscript are **non-reproducible**.
 They are detailed below.

 **Model summary tables**

-Due to the difficulty in converting the raw summary objects of LMMs/GLMMs into informative summary tables programmatically, the current heuristic is to take fixed effects information directly from the model summary output (`outputs/`) into a simple and neat table using `r knitr::kable()`, while the random effects information as well as other elements of the table caption are altered manually each time.
+Due to the difficulty in converting the raw summary objects of LMMs/GLMMs into informative summary tables programmatically, the current heuristic is to take fixed effects information directly from the model summary output (`outputs/`) into a simple and neat table using `knitr::kable()`, while the random effects information as well as other elements of the table caption are altered manually each time.
 See last section of `12_manuscript_supp.Rmd` for details.

 **Main text and supplementary material**

-The reason for using `r bookdown::render_book()` (instead of simply knitting the two documents separately) is to allow easy cross-referencing of sections, figures, tables, etc. between the main text and the supplementary material.
+The reason for using `bookdown::render_book()` (instead of simply knitting the two documents separately) is to allow easy cross-referencing of sections, figures, tables, etc. between the main text and the supplementary material.
 However, one disadvantage is that [there is no easy way](https://stackoverflow.com/questions/50223141/rmarkdown-bookdown-separate-figure-numbering-for-supplemental-section) to restart numbering of sections, figures, tables, etc. from a given section onwards or to add a prefix to the numbering.

 Therefore, the manual steps followed are:

 1. Create two copies of the final document (`_book/_main.docx`).
 In the first, manually delete all text from the supplementary section onwards.
 In the second, delete all text until the supplementary section.
 2. Adjust the numbering of supplementary sections.
     -   In the supplementary document, *find and replace* "7." with "".
 This removes the unnecessary tier of numbering.
     -   In the main document, *find and replace* "7." with "S".
 This adds the prefix "S" to all in-text references to supplementary sections.
 3. Manually adjust the numbering of supplementary figures and tables.
     -   In the supplementary document, *find and replace* "Figure x" or "Fig. x" with "Figure x-8" or "Fig. x-8" respectively (because there 8 figures in the main document).
 Similarly, *find and replace* "Table x" with "Table x-2" (because there 2 tables in the main document).
     -   In the main document, *find and replace* "Figure x" or "Fig. x" with "Figure Sx-8" or "Fig. Sx-8" respectively, and "Table x" with "Table Sx-2".
 This adds the prefix "S" to all in-text references to supplementary sections.

 **Separate figure legends**